Incremental Class Learning using Variational Autoencoders with Similarity Learning: Results and Discussion

 \subsection{Test on Base Test Set During Sequential Learning}

-Figure~\ref{fig:baseresultsnormal} shows to what extent catastrophic forgetting affects initial base knowledge learned during incremental learning.
-The work by Huo \emph{\textit{et al.}} \cite{9311580} showed that triplet loss is less affected by catastrophic forgetting when compared to other similarity learning functions.
-However, there were no special mining techniques for contrastive and angular loss in their work.
-We have respectively introduced a pairwise and angular miner for contrastive and angular loss in the current setup.
-With the correct setup of pairs and triplets mining for the similarity learning functions, the results show that the various methods suffer from catastrophic forgetting at approximately the same rate.
-Figure \ref{fig:baseresultsnormal} shows that centre loss is still the most impacted by catastrophic forgetting than the other similarity learning loss functions.
+Figure~\ref{fig:baseresultsnormal} shows how catastrophic forgetting affects initial base knowledge learned during incremental learning.
+The work by Huo \emph{\textit{et al.}} \cite{9311580} showed that Triplet loss is less affected by catastrophic forgetting when compared to other similarity learning functions.
+However, there were no special mining techniques for Contrastive and Angular loss in their work.
+In the current setup, we have introduced a pairwise and Angular miner for Contrastive and Angular loss.
+With the correct setup of Pair and Triplet mining for the similarity learning functions, the results show that the various methods suffer from catastrophic forgetting at approximately the same rate.
+Figure~\ref{fig:baseresultsnormal} shows that Center loss is still the most impacted by catastrophic forgetting compared to the other similarity learning loss functions.

+Figures \ref{fig:angularresults} to \ref{fig:centerresults} highlight how each of the methods implemented reduces catastrophic forgetting during sequential class learning by testing on a base-test set after each new class is introduced.
+Offline models were trained on all available classes and tested on the base-test set to get the ideal mAP@R shown by a dotted line.
+Figure \ref{fig:angularresults} shows our method outperforms the baseline methods on FMNIST, MNIST, and EMNIST.
+There is no significant difference between iCaRL and our approach shown in the CIFAR10 result.
+Figure \ref{fig:tripletresults} and Figure \ref{fig:contrastiveresults} present our method as the best performer with Triplet and Contrastive loss across all the datasets.
+Figure \ref{fig:centerresults} shows iCaRL outperforming our method on CIFAR10 and MNIST but not on FMNIST and EMNIST.
+It is unclear whether iCaRL or our method performs best with Center loss.

 The EMNIST results highlight the complete forgetting of base knowledge if there has been no effort to preserve knowledge over a long time and reinforce this research's motivation.
 We note a steeper drop in performance dependent on the number of classes previously learned, as shown for the EMNIST dataset.
 The complexity of the dataset equally affects the drop's steepness, as seen in the CIFAR10 case.
-In summary, we see earlier and more severe catastrophic forgetting in more complex datasets.
+We see earlier and more severe catastrophic forgetting in more complex datasets.